-But a people-first approach offers the best chance for digital transformation, where humans and machines co-exist, to enhance the workplace experience and improve bottom line.
+But a people-first approach offers the best chance for digital transformation in businesses, where humans and machines co-exist, to enhance the workplace experience and improve bottom line.

 Knowledge and fear